 + PRO: It’s a great place to invest in property

 Austin’s property market is going from strength to strength.
 Its growing population means that buying a property in Austin is a good investment for those looking to the future.
-Although there are new properties in constant development in Austin's areas and suburbs, the occupancy rate of rental properties is high because of the influx of newcomers.
+Although new properties are constantly being developed in Austin’s areas and suburbs, the occupancy rate of rental properties is high because of the influx of newcomers.

 Getting around in Austin